SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

     <- true

 Writing ``s.$someNumber`` accesses the wrapper's projected value.
-After storing small number like four, the value of ``s.$someNumber`` is ``false``, but after trying to store a number like 55 that's too large, the projected value is ``true``.
+After storing a small number like four, the value of ``s.$someNumber`` is ``false``, but after trying to store a number like 55 that's too large, the projected value is ``true``.